May these meritorious virtues

 If there are those who see or hear this,

-And at the end of this retribution body,
+And at the end of this one retribution body,

 Be born in the Land of Ultimate Bliss together.

-Question: Why do we practise sharing of merits by chanting the above 回向偈 (Verse for Sharing of Merits)?
+Question: Why do we practise sharing of merits by chanting the above 回向文 (Merits’ Dedication Verse)?
 Why should we adorn Amitabha Buddha’s Pure Land, since it is already ideally adorned by his boundless merits?
-Why do we need to give rise to Bodhicitta and be born in Pure Land together?
+Why do we need to give rise to Bodhicitta to be born in Pure Land together?

 Answer: The above verse for sharing of merits happens to be the one most commonly used in Pure Land practice, though there are others too.
-When we practise the unsurpassable Dharma, there are merits generated, which we can then direct for the benefiting of one and all by having the thought of sharing these merits by chanting the verse.
+When we practise the unsurpassable Dharma, there are merits generated, which we can then direct for the benefiting of one and all by having the thought of sharing these merits by reciting the verse.
 This itself is part of Dharma practice.
-In Pure Land practice, there is the specific aspiration to use these merits to help oneself and others be born in Pure Land, where liberation is guaranteed.
+In Pure Land practice, there is the ideal aspiration of using these merits to help oneself and others be born in Pure Land, where liberation is guaranteed.

 Q: Why is it that the verse seems to exclude the three upper realms?
 Shouldn’t they be included too?
-After all, asuras (demi-gods) suffer greatly from futile fighting out of jealousy against the gods, while even the gods suffer greatly when they are on the brink of death – especially when they realise they are likely to fall to the lower realms.
+After all, asuras (demi-gods) suffer greatly from futile fighting out of jealousy against the gods, while even the gods suffer greatly when they are on the brink of death – especially when they realise they are going to fall to the lower realms.
 Needless to say, we humans have much suffering too.
-As such, why not change the line ‘and alleviate the suffering of the three lower realms’ to ‘and alleviate the suffering of all realms’?
+As such, why not change the line ‘and relieve the suffering of the three lower paths’ to ‘and relieve the suffering of all paths’?
 In this way, all beings can be benefited.

-(of the past, present and future lives – which includes all beings)
+(of past, present and future lives – which includes all beings)

 - Society or Country